wp-plugins/drafts-scheduler/readme.txt

 == Changelog ==
+= 1.7 =
+- Fixed the bug where random posts where only posting in the AM.

 = 1.6 =
 - Added Brian Zeligson's code contribution allowing randomly posting a number of posts per WEEK or per MONTH instead of just per DAY.
 - Minor code cleanup